< Previous Next >

 How to Buy and Safely “Hold” Bitcoins: Instantly Understanding the Basics

-All you have to do here is go to Coinbase’s website and create an account.
+Once you've selected an exchange, creating an account is a straightforward process.
 Security is incredibly important here - remember, in cryptocurrencies you are your own bank and so it is absolutely crucial that you follow good security practices.
 This means your password should be strong - and it should be a password you aren’t using anywhere else (including other exchanges).
 Google has a pretty good guide with some tips on choosing strong passwords.
 Keeping security in mind, it would also behoove you to turn on two-factor authentication once your account is created.

 I Placed My Order!
 Am I Done?